 7. Use testimonials on your blurb

 Add testimonials to the back of your book and promotional materials.
 Use reviews left on Amazon from beta readers or those you gave the book to.
-Try to get testimonials from peers, and if they are too time-poor to read your book, ask them for a testimonial on you as a professional instead.
+Try to get testimonials from professional peers, but if they are time-poor, ask them for a testimonial on you as a professional instead.
 Many authors do this!

 8. Make sure your book cover looks professional and meets the expectations of your audience